Volunteer Commitment Overview

 1. Directly inform the current Onsite Volunteer team members about the delay, so they can make plans as needed.

-• The names, phone numbers, and email addresses of the week’s volunteer team are in our co-op forum under the latest “Volunteer Team for Friday …” co-op forum post.
+• The names, phone numbers, and email addresses of the week’s volunteer team are in our co-op’s Forum under the latest “Volunteer Team for Friday …” post to our co-op’s Forum.

-• If you have the First Shift, call the Keyholder.
+• If you have the First Shift, call your shift partner and the Keyholder.

-• If you have the Second Shift, call the First Shift volunteers.
+• If you have the Second Shift, call your shift partner and the First Shift volunteers.

-• If you have the Third Shift, call the Second Shift volunteers.
+• If you have the Third Shift, call your shift partner and the Second Shift volunteers.

-• If you have the Fourth Shift, call the Third Shift volunteers.
+• If you have the Fourth Shift, call your shift partner and the Third Shift volunteers.

 • It is a good idea to have the phone numbers of a few other members of Planet Homeschool on hand in case of an emergency.

 • Mobile phone reception inside Faith UMC can be poor.
-If you are unable to connect with a current volunteer team member, call another member of PHS who is likely to be on site and ask for assistance reaching the current volunteers.
+If you are unable to connect with a current Onsite Volunteer team member, call another member of PHS who is likely to be on site and ask for assistance reaching the current Onsite Volunteers.

 • Include your estimated arrival time to help with planning.

-• If your circumstances prevent you from posting to the co-op forum, if possible, call another member of Planet Homeschool and ask them to post for you.
+• If your circumstances prevent you from posting to the co-op’s Forum, if possible, call another member of Planet Homeschool and ask them to post for you.

 3. Please do not reach out solely to PHS Lead Volunteers, as those volunteers may be unavailable at that moment; reaching out to someone you know is onsite at PHS is best.